qdm12/goservices/README.md

 ## Create a service

 You can implement yourself the interface.
+A good thread safe example to follow would be the [httpserver](httpserver) service implementation.

 **HOWEVER** this is tedious to get right especially with the many race conditions possible (i.e. what if the service crashes at the same time as it is stopped?).